-In love with your new iPhone 7?
-Here are 25 tips that will make you adore it even more
+30 iPhone 7 tips, tricks, and features that will make you adore it even more

-More: 24 of the best iPhone 7 cases for your newfangled Apple device
+You’re happy with your new iPhone 7 or iPhone 7 Plus, right?
+Of course, you are!
+It’s one of the greatest iPhones that Apple has made — check out our Apple iPhone 7 review if you’re still not convinced.
+Beyond the usual tips pertaining to Touch ID and the new camera, there are tons of little pointers and tricks that the everyday iPhone owner may or may not be aware of.
+If you want to take complete control over your iPhone, here the top iPhone 7 tips you need to know.

-Beyond all the usual features like Touch ID, the new camera, and yes, plugging in headphones using the Lightning port, there are lots of little iPhone 7 tips and tricks that the everyday iPhone owner may not know.
-To become an iPhone 7 master, they’re essential knowledge, and we’ve got the best ones you need to know right here.
+Are you still undecided on which iPhone to get?
+Check out our iPhone 7 Plus review, and our comparisons of these two smartphones as far as their specifications and cameras.

-Geting to grips with your new iPhone
+Coming to grips with your new iPhone

 New Home button doesn’t feel quite right?

-The iPhone 7 doesn’t have an actual button for the Home button, it’s a capacitive, sensor-driven disc that works like the touch screen.
-However, thanks to a clever new implementation of Apple’s Taptic Engine — just like the one on your Apple Watch — it does feel like a button when you press it.
+The iPhone 7 doesn’t have an actual button for the Home button, it’s a capacitive, sensor-driven disc that works like the touchscreen.
+But thanks to a clever new implementation of Apple’s Taptic Engine — just like the one on your Apple Watch — it does feel like a button when you press it.
 Did you know you can subtly change that feeling?
 Here’s how:

-Go to Settings > General > Home Button.
+Go to Settings >General >Home Button.
 Here, there are three options to change the feel of the artificial click.
 Pick the one that feels right, and then the Done option in the top right-hand corner.

 Where has the lock screen camera shortcut gone?

 Remember on other iPhones where you’d swipe on the little camera icon on the lock screen to quickly open the camera?
-It’s not there in iOS 10, and it’s not immediately obvious what to do instead.
+It hasn’t been there since iOS 10, and it’s not immediately obvious what to do instead.
 Don’t worry though, just swipe to the left on the lock screen to open the camera instantly.
 Just as quick and easy as before.

 How to force a restart